caendesilva/string-tools/README.md

-headline  Convert a string to Headline Case. slug      Convert a string to a URL-friendly slug. sentence  Convert a string to Sentence case.
+headline  Convert a string to Headline Case. slug      Convert a string to a URL-friendly slug. sentence  Convert a string to Sentence case. count     Count the number of characters in a string. words     Count the number of words in a string.
 ```